mistral2e/Piggott_APSM_monitoring/Testbench.md

 + Mikrocontroller ESP8266

 ### Oscilloscope
-The Oscilloscope is directly connected to the APSM terminals: GND - L1, Ch1 - L2, Ch2 - L3.
+The oscilloscope is directly connected to the APSM terminals: GND - L1, Ch1 - L2, Ch2 - L3.
-In case of Measurements with decreasing rotational speed, the Oscilloscope is triggered by the ESP8266.
-The Mikrocontroller calculates the speed by measuring the frequency and triggers the Oscilloscope when the speed falls under a predefined value.
+In case of measurements with decreasing rotational speed, the oscilloscope is triggered by the ESP8266.
+The mikrocontroller calculates the speed by measuring the frequency and triggers the oscilloscope when the speed falls under a predefined value.

 ## Voltage Zero-Crossing (ZC) Detection
 The aim of this microcontroller circuit is to measure the roational speed with high accuracy.
 The analysis of this data also leads to the approach to detect the rotor deviation on the basis of ZC time differences.
 The hardware components are: